Yarden-zamir/me/From soft games, elden ring and backpacking across the country.md

 ---

 # Elden Ring
 I've played souls games in the past, never finished, and never played online.
-Since Elden Ring came out, I've been enthralled to the game, savoring every moment and enjoying it emensly.
+Since Elden Ring came out, I've been enthralled to the game, savoring every moment and enjoying it immensely.
 It very much surprised me how much I clicked with the multi-player, and when I say multi-player I don't mean the coop / invasions, although those are cool, I instead mean messages, blood stains, ghosts and, in a cool twist, Reddit.
 The feel of discovering this game together with the community, sharing tips, sharing trauma and experience, all of this was the true multi-player for me.

 # Israel Trail
 The past week I joined a friend in his journey to cross the country, Israel.
 Now, some context is that in Israel it is very customary for people to do so, it is something that is looked up to and a surprising amount of people take on the challenge for one reason or another (we even have a word for people on the trail).